 The Pac-12's excellence is further proven in the annual Division I Learfield IMG College Directors' Cup competition, the prestigious award that honors the best overall collegiate athletics programs in the country.
 Stanford won an unprecedented 25th-consecutive Directors' Cup in 2018-19 to lead the Conference with at least five member institutions earning scores in the top 25 each year of the Directors' Cup program.
 Due to the COVID-19 pandemic, the Directors' Cup was not awarded in 2019-20.

 Pac-12 schools have captured 529 NCAA team championships, the most of any conference.

 Pac-12 Networks was created in 2011 and incorporates one national and six regional television networks, plus extensive digital content accessible through social media, university websites, and Pac-12 Now, its TV Everywhere service.
 It is the innovative TV and multimedia company of the Pac-12 Conference, and is the first such company to be wholly owned by 12 universities.

 Each year, Pac-12 Networks offers live coverage of 850 sporting events, making it one of the top live sports producers in the country.
 In addition, Pac-12 Networks creates extensive original programming, provides visibility for marquee football and basketball events as well as numerous women’s and Olympic sports.

 The Pac-12 Conference also has television agreements with ESPN and FOX that run through 2023-24.
-ESPN distributes games on ESPN, ESPN2, ESPNU and ABC, while FOX airs games on FOX or FOX Sports1 and simulcasts several games on FOX Deportes.
+ESPN distributes games on ESPN, ESPN2, ESPNU and ABC, while FOX airs games on FOX or FS1 and simulcasts several games on FOX Deportes.